 Community Awareness & Resource Education Series

-The LHS C.A.R.E.S. programs address a wide variety of topics and interests related to animal welfare and behavior.
+LHS C.A.R.E.S. presentations address a variety of topics related to animal welfare and behavior.
 Seminars are free and open to the public with no registration or RSVP necessary.
-The program seeks to provide members of our community with the support and resources they need in their relationships with their companion animals, while encouraging a sense of responsibility for the welfare of all animals.
-All programs are held in the LHS Community Room, and are for a human audience only.
+The program seeks to provide our community with the support and resources they need in their relationships with their companion animals, while encouraging a sense of responsibility for the welfare of all animals.
+All programs are held in the LHS Community Room and are for a human audience only.

 For questions about LHS C.A.R.E.S. programs, please call our Humane Education Coordinator at 303-772-1232 x289 or email firstname.lastname@example.org.